Ohio FirstEnergy bribery scandal: Background

+Before the enactment of House Bill 6, Ohio's renewable energy and energy efficiency standards were governed by Senate Bill 221 in the 127th General Assembly, which established benchmarks that utilities were required to meet; those standards were later rolled back under House Bill 6.

+House Bill 6 was introduced during the 133rd Ohio General Assembly.
+The bill was sponsored in the Ohio House of Representatives by Jamie Callender.
+The legislation advanced after the organization of the Ohio House at the start of the General Assembly in January 2019, when Larry Householder was elected Speaker.

-In July 2019, the House passed House Bill 6, which increased electricity rates and provided that money as a $150 million per year subsidy for the Perry and Davis–Besse nuclear plants, subsidized coal-fired power plants, and reduced subsidies for renewable energy and energy efficiency.
+The Ohio Senate passed House Bill 6 on July 17, 2019.
+The Ohio House of Representatives passed the bill on July 23, 2019.
+Governor Mike DeWine signed the bill into law on July 23, 2019.
+The bill increased electricity rates, with customers paying an extra $500 million by 2025, and provided that money as a $150 million per year subsidy for the Perry and Davis–Besse nuclear plants, subsidized coal-fired power plants, and reduced subsidies for renewable energy and energy efficiency.
 Governor Mike DeWine signed the bill the day it passed.
 This bill was described as the "worst legislation yet" among bills that subsidize fossil fuels by Leah Stokes and the "worst energy bill of the 21st century" by David Roberts of Vox.

 Even before the bribery scandal came to light, the financial connections between Larry Householder and FirstEnergy were public knowledge.
-These ties dated back to during the 2016 United States presidential election, with Cleveland restauranteur Tony George as the intermediary between Householder and FirstEnergy executives.
+These ties dated back to the 2016 United States presidential election, with Cleveland restauranteur Tony George, who is also the father of fellow restaurateur Bobby George, serving as the intermediary between Householder and FirstEnergy executives.
 In addition, Householder and his son flew on a corporate jet owned by FirstEnergy to attend the inauguration of Donald Trump.

 Consumer advocates and the natural gas industry tried to place a ballot initiative on the 2020 ballot to overturn the law but were unsuccessful due to negative campaigning by Generation Now.